 We understand that making decisions about future careers including education, training and work is a complex and challenging area.
-It is increasingly important that students and parents are provided with high quality careers advice and guidance concerning future study options and labour market opportunities.
+It is increasingly important that students, teachers and parents/carers are provided with high quality careers advice and guidance concerning future study options and labour market opportunities.

 At RMS, we aim to deliver a broad careers programme which encompasses all year groups so that students have the knowledge, understanding and skills that best allow them to make the transition from school to work.